Disclaimer: I do not own Harry Potter or any of the characters.

 The First Years

 As she sat alone in her compartment, opening a book and started to read, her mind couldn't help but wondering back to her first year.
-Now that she was a little bit older and could look back on the situation with a clear mind she realized the many mistakes that she made that year, mistakes that have now prevented her from becoming friends with the two boys that engrossed her the most.
+Now that she was a little bit older and could look back on the situation with a clear mind, she realized the many mistakes that she made that year.
+Mistakes that have now prevented her from becoming friends with the two boys that engrossed her the most.
 She realized that her first few months at Hogwarts she really was a little bossy and put off an air that she knew everything.
-She couldn't help it, when she was nervous she tends to speck a lot and say whatever was on her mind, which was usually filled with knowledge that most people could careless to hear about.
-She had also practically insulted Ron on their first meet and probably came across as some insane fan of the Famous Harry Potter (not that she ever thought of Harry in that way, after she meet him).
-Then she had continued to act like a know-it-all bookworm, and made no real friends, unless you counted Neville who often listen to her to help him (it wouldn't be until the next year when she started really seeing Neville as a friend and would occasionally talk to him outside of schoolwork).
+She couldn't help it, when she was nervous she tends to speak a lot and say whatever was on her mind, which was usually filled with knowledge that most people could careless to hear about.
+She had also practically insulted Ron on their first meeting and probably came across as some insane fan of the Famous Harry Potter (not that she ever thought of Harry in that way, after she meet him).
+Then she had continued to act like a know-it-all bookworm, and made no real friends, unless you counted Neville who often listened to her to help him study.
+(It wouldn't be until the next year when she started really seeing Neville as a friend and would occasionally talk to him outside of schoolwork.)

 Then she remembered the incident in one charms class that ended with her trying to help Ron in class (and sounding like the know-it-all she couldn't help being at the time) which cause him to call her a nightmare and friendless.
-It was a harsh blow, her piers, the people she tried to impress hoping that they would like her, couldn't stand her.
+It was a harsh blow, her peers, the people she tried to impress hoping that they would like her, couldn't stand her.
 No one came to her defense; no one cared about her feelings; she didn't have anyone.
 That was probably her worst day a Hogwarts, crying in the girls toilet, knowing nobody cared, and it was on that day that she made a decision that she now wish she could take back.
-After coming up to her dorm room hours after the incident she made up her mind that she wasn't going to try to impress people anymore, she was going to of coarse try her hardest in class, and answer any question asked, but she wasn't going to talk non stop in the common room.
+After coming up to her dorm room hours after the incident she made up her mind that she wasn't going to try to impress people anymore.
+She was still going to try her hardest in class, and answer any question asked, but she wasn't going to talk nonstop in the common room.
 No, she was going to dive more into her books, who needs friends anyways they just distracted you from learning and being your best.
-She also decided to stay away from Harry, though she wanted to be his friend more then anything else, she knew he didn't feel the same way (he didn't even care that she was hurting on Halloween).
+She also decided to stay away from Harry, though she wanted to be his friend more than anything else, she knew he didn't feel the same way (he didn't even care that she was hurting on Halloween).

-Many interesting things happen that year, and no matter how hard she tried she just couldn't seem to stay away from Harry.
-The fact that he had often found himself in trouble, and she just couldn't seem to help trying to help him out.
-For instants there was the time that his broom was trying to buck him of itself, knowing that a student most likely wouldn't have the power necessary to keep a curse on the broom for long she had turn her gaze to the Professors and notice that Snape was obviously muttering something under his breath (she had overhead Harry telling Ron that Snape had tried to get pass the vicious three headed dog on Halloween, so he was her primary suspect).
-She had run towards the Professors seats and set Snape's robes on fire, which caused the broom to stop bucking (how was she suppose to know the flames also cause Quillers to get knock down and he was the real reason for the curse, oh well).
+Many interesting things happened that year, and no matter how hard she tried she just couldn't seem to stay away from Harry.
+The fact was that he had often found himself in trouble, and she just couldn't seem to stop herself from trying to help him out.
+For instants, there was the time that his broom was trying to buck him of itself; knowing that a student most likely wouldn't have the power necessary to keep a curse on the broom for long she had turn her gaze to the Professors and notice that Snape was obviously muttering something under his breath (she had overhead Harry telling Ron that Snape had tried to get pass the vicious three headed dog on Halloween, so he was her primary suspect).
+She had run towards the Professors seats and set Snape's robes on fire, which caused the broom to stop bucking.
+(How was she supposed to know the flames also cause Quirrell to get knock down and he was the real reason for the curse?
+Oh well.)

 Not having the courage to break the rules she set for herself after Halloween she ignored them as much as she normally did, though she did continued talking to Neville who had also got caught trying to warn Harry.
 The poor boy really was miserable, what with their entire house giving him a cold shoulder, but when she had told him that there was indeed a real dragon, and Harry wasn't pulling a joke on him he seem to cheer up a little.

-Even after these years she still doesn't know what made her go down stair that night, she guess it was either because she was worried before she went to bed or that she somehow sense that something important was going to happen and she need to be apart of it.
+Even to these day, she still didn't know what made her go down stair that night.
+She guess it was either because she was worried before she went to bed or that she somehow sense that something important was going to happen and she need to be a part of it.
 She laughed at herself at that thought, still looking out the window in the train, it had probably been an hour since the journey begun and she was still alone.
 She was still alone; she was always alone.
 It was that day, the day that she heard Harry telling Ron about the monstrous creature that was drinking unicorn's blood (they had just return from their detention in the Forbidden Forest) and how he had thought the creature was actually Voldemort.
 It's weird, she thought with a rare smile on her face, most people would likely turn away from someone that had the most powerful wizard after them (or try to convince him that he was imaging things at the very least).
-However, for her, it was then that she decided that no matter what she was going to help Harry out, though she still wasn't able to get close to him, and he didn't even know that she had overheard that conversation (she really needs to stop eavesdropping, but she can't seem to help herself, whenever Harry was in the room she seem to be able to pickup what he was saying).
+However, for her, it was then that she decided that no matter what she was going to help Harry out, though she still wasn't able to get close to him, and he didn't even know that she had overheard that conversation.
+(She really needs to stop eavesdropping, but she can't seem to help herself, whenever Harry was in the room she seemed to be able to pick up what he was saying.)
 It was also that day that she learned that though Ron had many faults, he was a good friend and someone who stood up for those that he cared for (and she really had to admire him for that).

 So it was really no surprise to her (though a huge one for Harry and Ron) when she had found herself once again in the room with the vicious three headed dog jumping down the trapdoor that she had told Harry about so many mouths before.
 She had once again overheard Harry and Ron discussing things, something about a philosopher's stone (which she knew can cause someone to live forever and makes things turn gold) and how Snape was going to try and steal it for Voldemort tonight and that he (Harry) had no choice now but to try and stop them.
 He looked truly shocked when Ron said that he was going too, like he expected his friend to leave him to his fate without trying to help.
 For her part, after she heard that she went straight to her dorm room and read over her notes and books trying to think of the things that she may have to face trying to help those two out.

-Then they finally came down the stairs and left the common room, getting under Harry's invisible cloak, causing Hermione to worry and made it a lot harder then she thought to follow them.
-She was starting to panic thinking that she wouldn't be able to help after all, but then she remembered that she knew exactly where they were heading and if worst comes to worst she just have to explain to them why she was there.
-However, when she came to the forbidden corridor she was just in time to she the flaming red hair going down the trap door and the three-headed dog seeming to be waking up for a enchanted state.
-Luckily she had over heard that "Fluffy" fell asleep when it heard music so she started to sing a tune and ran towards the trap door, she had a spilt second of hesitation but after hearing the boys scream of pain she jumped down the hole and landed in a soft sustains that she realized was a plant, devil's snare, to be exact.
+Then they finally came down the stairs and left the common room, getting under Harry's invisible cloak.
+This caused her to worry and made it a lot harder than she thought to follow them.
+She was starting to panic thinking that she wouldn't be able to help after all, but then she remembered that she knew exactly where they were heading and if worst comes to worst she'd just have to explain to them why she was there.
+However, when she came to the forbidden corridor she was just in time to see the flaming red hair going down the trap door and the three-headed dog seeming to be waking up from a enchanted state.
+Luckily she had over heard that "Fluffy" fell asleep when it heard music so she started to sing a tune and ran towards the trap door, she had a split second of hesitation but after hearing the boys' screams of pain she jumped down the hole and landed in a soft sustains that she realized was a plant, devil's snare, to be exact.

 "Stop struggling," she said causing the boys to stop struggling, not because of her advice but because they were shocked that she was there.
 "That devil's snare, how was it that you killed it, oh yeah it hates the sun," she said in a thoughtful voice as she had detangled herself and grabbed her wand.